 Good Question: Do you think special car seats should be required for infant passengers?

-Sometimes questions will be written in a way that forces the respondent into an answer that doesn’t accurately reflect their opinion or situation.
-This top survey mistake will throw off your survey respondents and is one of the leading contributors to respondents abandoning surveys.
+Loaded questions are questions written in a way that forces the respondent into an answer that doesn’t accurately reflect his or her opinion or situation.
+This key survey mistake will throw off your survey respondents and is one of the leading contributors to respondents abandoning surveys.

 Bad Question: Where do you enjoy drinking beer?